 This program prepares Business students for transfer to a fouryear institution as Accounting majors.
-In it, students gain the skills needed for a professional job in accounting or related field such as analyst or staff accountant.
+Students gain the skills needed for a professional job in accounting or related field such as analyst or staff accountant.

-Student Learning Outcomes - upon completion, students will be able to:
+Program Learning Outcomes - upon completion, students will be able to:

-- demonstrate knowledge of double-entry accounting within financial and cost accounting systems for various business organizations. - prepare financial statements and reports and analyze these statements to evaluate the financial structure of a firm and describe fundamental business concepts, while identifying ethical issues in accounting. - identify and assess the theory and reporting differences between International Reporting Standards and U.S. Generally Accepted Accounting Principles. - evaluate events which require research in the professional literature and formulate an organized, concise approach to a solution.
+- Demonstrate knowledge of double-entry accounting within financial and cost accounting systems for various business organizations. - Prepare financial statements and reports and analyze these statements to evaluate the financial structure of a firm and describe fundamental business concepts, while identifying ethical issues in accounting. - Identify and assess the theory and reporting differences between International Reporting Standards and U.S. Generally Accepted Accounting Principles. - Evaluate events which require research in the professional literature and formulate an organized, concise approach to a solution.

-Major Complete the Cert. of Achievement- 45

-Advanced requirements 40

-GE General Education (32-43 units)
+GF Advanced requirements General Education (32-43 units) 45

+~ - · ·

 Electives Elective courses required when major

 units plus GE units total is less than 90

 Total Units Required 90